 An increasing emphasis toward building public trust and confidence in how cattle are raised and where they come from led to the creation of the Public and Stakeholder Engagement Program in 2016.

-The Public and Stakeholder Engagement Program (formerly Issues Management) is administered by the Canadian Cattlemen’s Association (CCA) in partnership with Canada Beef and under the oversight of the Canadian Beef Advisors.
+The Public and Stakeholder Engagement Program (formerly Issues Management) is funded by the Canadian Beef Cattle Check-Off and administered by the Canadian Cattle Association (CCA) in partnership with Canada Beef and under the oversight of the Canadian Beef Advisors.
 The Public and Stakeholder Engagement team works with national and provincial beef organizations to address consumer questions and issues that could erode consumer and public confidence in the beef industry.
 The Beef Advocacy Canada program is an additional platform under the Public and Stakeholder Engagement program to share resources and information, training and opportunities, and give producers across the country the tools to positively and consistently speak about beef production in Canada to the public.
-The Public and Stakeholder Engagement team is advised by CCA, Canada Beef, and the Canadian Beef Advisors.